2025

 Learning Goals

-The program is designed to provide students with a solid grounding for the research field that explores the main concepts involving the transformations of China's image in international relations as well as the recent perspectives of China as an economic powerhouse to the new order and the influence mean for the evolving Asian system.
+This program is designed to provide students with a strong foundation in the research field that delves into the transformation of China's image in international relations and its emergence as an economic powerhouse in the evolving Asian system.
+The program aims to help students acquire five key competencies:

-1) Subject knowledge and skills in the field of China and regional Asian studies;
+1) Profound knowledge and skills in the field of China and regional Asian studies;

-2) Methodological gains, practical applications and approaches to analyzing real-world situations;
+2) Methodological expertise, practical applications, and analytical approaches to real-world situations;

-5) Developing interests in the field of political systems, ideologies, international relations and geostrategy.
+5) Cultivation of interests in political systems, ideologies, international relations, and geostrategy.

 Contents